-BA (22-30 hrs in the major and 16 hrs in the concentration)
+BA (22 - 30 hours in major; 16 hours in concentration)

-This concentration allows the student to progress in their fluency in Spanish.
-The Intercultural Studies Department recognizes that the work we prepare students for must be done in the language of the people we serve.
+This concentration encourages students to progress in their fluency in Spanish.
+The Intercultural Studies department recognizes that the work we prepare students for must be done in the language of the people we serve.
 Spanish is vital for service within all of the Americas.
-Students are expected to take Spanish Communication as the conversation requirement for the INCL core.
+Students start at a level beyond Introductory Spanish (currently SPAN 102), as determined by college credit or placement exam.
+Students are required to take Spanish courses focusing on communication skills as part of the concentration.
+Additional courses should focus on culture and history.

 Major Requirements Credits

 INCL 201 Introduction to Global Issues 4

 INCL 243 Cultural Anthropology 4

 INCL 310 Intercultural Competencies 4

 INCL 311 Intercultural Experience 0-4

-Conversation-level Language 0-4
+Conversation-level Language (Students may start with Spanish 205.
+If placed higher, then Spanish 301 is the starting point for the concentration.)
+0-4

-INCL 346 Governance and Development or POLS 345 Community Organization and Development or ANTH 315 Human Ecology 4
+INCL 346 Governance and Development, POLS 345 Community Organization and Development OR ANTH 315 Human Ecology 4

-INCL 350 Culture Change or LING 312 Sociolinguistics or INCL 442 Globalization & Islamization 4
+INCL 350 Culture Change, LING 312 Sociolinguistics OR INCL 442 Globalization & Islamization 4

 INCL 482 Senior Capstone: Intercultural Seminar 2

-Major Total
+Total 22-30

-iviajoi rotai

-Spanish Concentration Required Courses (8 hrs) Credits

-Credits

-Spanish Concentration Required Courses (8 hrs)

-Spanish Concentration Required Courses (8 hrs) SPAN 305 Spanish Phonetics 4
+Spanish Concentration

+16 credit hours above the course taken to meet the Conversation Requirement of the core, courses selected through advising

+On-campus recommendations:

+SPAN 301 Spanish Communication

-Spanish Concentration Required Courses (8 hrs) SPAN 305 Spanish Phonetics SPAN 405 Civilization and Cultures of Latin America 2
+SPAN 305 Spanish Phonetics